 - web browser accessibility

-From your mobile use the arrow in the top right to view the option to switch to mobile view.
+If you're using a mobile device, use the arrow in the top right to view the option to switch to mobile view.

 Where to find alternative formats of your module material

-Alternative formats of your module materials that are provided, such as DAISY talking books, can be found in the Resources tab on your module website.
+Alternative formats of your module materials, such as DAISY talking books, can be found in the Resources tab on your module website.

 - SensusAccess – print disabled students can use this online, automated conversion service to convert material into a more accessible format themselves.

-- Text-to-speech software - options for Windows and Macintosh operating systems
+- Software downloads including text-to-speech software options for Windows and Macs

-- How to access PDFs with a screen reader - helpful hints to installing, configuring and navigating portable document formats (PDFs) with a screen reader.
+- How to access PDFs with a screen reader.

 - Help with logging in to OU systems